anarkrypto/SavingDataToNanoWallets/README.md

-# SavingDataToNanoWallets
+# NanoWalletToText
-Convert data to Nano Wallet  format and vice-versa
+Convert Nano Wallet to UTF8 text and vice-versa